msmichellegar/flickr/README.md

 ###### 4. Start the server

-To start the server in development mode, run this command:
+To start the server in development mode, run this command, and navigate to http://localhost:8080/

 ```
 $ npm run dev